oleghnidets/TweeTextField/README.md

 #### Manually
 1. Download the [code](https://github.com/oleghnidets/TweeTextField/archive/master.zip).
 2. Drag and drop sources in your project.
-3. Import the library in code by `import TweeTextField`
+3. Import the library in code by `import TweeTextField`.

 ## Usage